ztt-21/zTT/README.md

 Each subdirectory contains the corresponding source codes and instructions to repeat the results of the paper.

+Please follow the detailed instructions in each subdirectory.

 ## Requirements

 ### Jetson TX 2